Ceasar/Encyclopedia/src/adler_1966.rst

 .. note: the above paragraph is interesting as a response to Clara's notion that
      a good artist makes them approachable to anyone.
 It is simply untrue.

-The art of teaching demands a corresponding and proportionate art of being taught.

 You may object that there are many books other than the `great books`_ which are worth reading.
-But we must admit the better the book, the more it is worth reading.
+Indeed, there are many books worth reading well.
+But, there is a much larger number which should be only scanned and skimmed.
+The better the book, the more it is worth reading.
 Furthermore, if you learn how to read the great books, you will have no difficulty in reading anything else.

 There is something of a paradox here.
 It is due to the fact that two different kinds of mastery are involved.
 There is, on the one hand, the author's mastery